National Museum of Aleppo

 The National Museum of Aleppo (متحف حلب الوطني) is the largest museum in the city of Aleppo, Syria, and was founded in 1931.
 It is located in the heart of the northern city on Baron Street, adjacent to the famous Baron Hotel and near the Bab al-Faraj Square and Clock Tower.
 The majority of the museum's exhibitions are devoted to the archaeology of Syria, with most of the finds coming from archaeological sites of the northern part of the country.

 Artefacts inside the museum were damaged in the 2023 Turkey–Syria earthquake.

-History of the museum
+History

 In 1931, under the decision of the Syrian authorities, a small Ottoman palace was designated to become the National Museum in the city of Aleppo.
 After three decades, the building became too small to host the growing number of exhibited items.
 Therefore, it was decided in 1966 to demolish the old palace building and replace it with a larger, more modern structure.
 Construction of the new building commenced after Yugoslav architects Zdravko Bregovac and Vjenceslav Richter's project proposal won first prize for their competition entry.

 In July 2016 the museum was hit by numerous missiles and mortar shells fired by rebel forces.
 This caused extensive damage to the roof and structure of the building.
 Most of the collection had already been evacuated but concerns have been expressed regarding items which could not be moved.

+The museum's façade sustained cracks during the 2023 Turkey–Syria earthquakes on 6 February.